tarekziade/blog/entries/ioactivity.rst

 sent or received on a socket, and was used to blink the small icon phones usually have to signal that something is being transferred.

-After the Firefox OS project discontinued in Gecko, that class was left in the Gecko tree but not used anymore, even though the option was still there.
+After the Firefox OS project was discontinued in Gecko, that class was left in the Gecko tree but not used anymore, even though the option was still there.

 Since I needed a way to track all I/O activity (sockets and files), I have